rsairu/hello-world/chickens/chickens.md

 ![](egg-timeline.png)

 ![](crop.png)
-Not the waddle under the beak.
+Note the waddle under the beak.

 ---
 ---